 Theme Scenario Workshop findings Extreme Environments The current global economy is dependent on rapid and efficient travel.
 You have been appointed as a technical advisory team to develop the next generation of hypersonic vehicle.
 The considerations will be around the viability, manoeuvrability and development.
 The possibility of access to space is not to be discounted.
 Thermal management the critical issue.
-Materials to consider/enable: Ceramic matrix composites Aerogel (heat management) Carbon Matrix Composites/ Coatings: Spray on ablative to provide low resistance Low-cost, reusable non- conductive material (similar to Apollo heat shields).
-Uninhabited Vehicles There is a requirement for Uninhabited Vehicles designed around a bio- mimicry principle.
+Materials to consider/enable: Ceramic matrix composites Aerogel (heat management) Carbon Matrix Composites/ Coatings: Spray on ablative to provide low resistance Low-cost, reusable non-conductive material (similar to Apollo heat shields).
+Uninhabited Vehicles There is a requirement for Uninhabited Vehicles designed around a biomimicry principle.
 You have been tasked to examine this project, and suggest the materials to be used to develop them.
-Need for multi-scale materials being optimised at micro and macro levels: Hybrid manufacturing of multi- scale materials Mechatronics, NDT optimisation processes require state of the art manufacturing tech Stealth You are a criminal syndicate, intending to steal a large shipment of precious metals.
+Need for multi-scale materials being optimised at micro and macro levels: Hybrid manufacturing of multi-scale materials Mechatronics, NDT optimisation processes require state of the art manufacturing tech Stealth You are a criminal syndicate, intending to steal a large shipment of precious metals.
 The storage area which is the best target is protected by highly sophisticated sensor grids.
-You need to consider what materials you can use to build an infiltration unit which Use of adaptive meta-materials that affect function of the material Interactive camouflage material - chameleon effect, with ability to be reactive/responsive to physical environment i.e. in front of walls/doors/metals.
+You need to consider what materials you can use to build an infiltration unit which would avoid detection.
+Use of adaptive meta-materials that affect function of the material Interactive camouflage material - chameleon effect, with ability to be reactive/responsive to physical environment i.e. in front of walls/doors/metals.

-Theme Scenario Future Sensors The future vehicle will be designed with sensing as an organic capability, skinned rather than individual sensors.
+Theme Scenario Workshop findings Future Sensors The future vehicle will be designed with sensing as an organic capability, skinned rather than individual sensors.
 These sensors will be multi-spectral and fully integrated.
 You are to consider what materials would meet this requirement.
+What do we want to sense?
+Interconnectivity and connectability are crucial Low power, adaptable, organic, connectable, low environmental impact Power solution needs to minimise consumption, and be recyclable Self-aware materials Sensing and actuation - materials as a system that can sense and regulate/ organise themselves - need a filter, connection, feedback - learning process - decision making = challenge.
 Power generation, distribution and storage Following a natural disaster in one of our pacific partners, it took four months to restore power using 2017 technology.
 What would systems of the future look like, and what material would they be made of to allow for easier generation, distribution and storage of energy?
+Lithium-ion batteries have energy density limitations.
+Development of a solid nanocomposite electrolyte with an exceptionally high conductivity is required.